jasonvan/prexel/README.md

 ## Backlog

-### Parser
+### Interpreter

+* Create a default value from aggregation if not specified
+* Use the left multiplicity value for aggregation
+* Use the right multiplicity value for aggregation
+* Optionals
     * Define a comprehensive grammar
     * Read up on AST
     * Put tokens into AST if needed
     * Generate diagram objects from AST

 ### Lexer